MoeinT/AZ-104/README.md

 - Connectioin Monitor - It helps you understand the network performance between different endpoints in your network infrastructure.
 It monitors the connections on a continuous basis, as opposed to connection troubleshoot, which monitors at a point in time.

 **Network diagnostic tools**
 - Next hop - This helps you to detect routing issues and to understand whether a packet of data is reaching its destination.
 It provides information about the next hop type, IP address, and the route table ID for a destination IP address.
+This feature is quite useful when we have a user-defined route in our architecture.
+If there's an intermediate step before the traffic reaches its destination i.e., a virtual network appliance, then the next hop feature within the Network Watcher is useful to verify the next hop.
 - Ip flow verify - This shows traffic filtering issues at the virtual machine level.
 This allows to see if a packet is allowed or denied to or from a virtual machine.
 If a packet is being denied due to a security group, it shows which rule is denying that packet.
 - Connection troubleshoot - Connection troubleshoot enables you to test a connection between a virtual machine, a virtual machine scale set, an application gateway, or a Bastion host and a virtual machine, an FQDN, a URI, or an IPv4 address.
 The test returns similar information returned when using the connection monitor capability, but tests the connection at a point in time instead of monitoring it over time.
 - Effective security rules - It allows you to view the effective security rules applied to a network interface.
 It shows you all security rules applied to the network interface, the subnet the network interface is in, and the aggregate of both.